dmfay/massive-js/README.md

 db.issues.count({test_id: 1}).then(total => {...});
 ```

-Since Postgres' `count` returns a 64-bit integer and JavaScript only handles up to 53 bits, `total` will actually be a string.
-But thanks to JavaScript's weak typing this generally doesn't matter.
+Since Postgres' `count` returns a 64-bit integer and JavaScript only handles up to 53 bits, `total` will actually be a string, although thanks to JavaScript's weak typing this generally doesn't matter.
 Next, let's actually pull out the issue data:

 ```javascript
 db.issues.find({